Predicates

 head.

-Multifile predicate rules should not contain cuts as these may prevent other clauses for the predicate for being used by callers.
+Multifile predicate rules should not contain cuts, as these may prevent other clauses for the predicate from being used by callers.
 The compiler prints by default a warning when a cut is found in a multifile predicate definition.

 Local calls to the database methods from multifile predicate clauses

-defined in an object take place in the object own database instead of
+defined in an object take place in the object’s own database instead of

 the database of the entity holding the multifile predicate primary